 Think of it like reading words aloud.
 In a situation where you’re reading aloud and want to avoid mistakes, you’re probably at least glancing at the words ahead of what you’re reading.
 When you’re proficient at sight reading, you just do the same with notes.

 While it’s ideal to read ahead by a couple of bars, don’t be afraid to start slowly — you can even read ahead by just a couple of notes.
-Check out this video lesson to start learning how to read ahead as you play.
+Check out this video lesson to learn how to read ahead as you play.

 7. Play All The Way Through